 Ongoing ADHD Genetic Research

 Recent ADHD genetic research suggests that genes that regulate the neurotransmitters serotonin and dopamine could be misregulated in individuals with ADHD.
 Other ADHD research studies have shown that mutations in certain genes can lead to the development of ADHD-like symptoms.
-Mutations, in this case, refer to changes in genes which may impact their normal function.
+Mutations, in this case, refer to changes in genes that may impact their normal function.
 Some genes that are thought to contribute to the development of ADHD include:

 - SLC9A9: This gene’s normal function is to make sure the cell maintains a stable environment